Driving on drugs is never worth the risk

 You could:

-- See a huge increase in your vehicle insurance
+- Face a significant increase in your vehicle insurance.

 How you can be caught